andiausrust/applicant-project/README.md

 I adhere to following principles when writing Angular or Ionic applications:

 ```
-- Features: the routing table should describe the features.
+- Features: the routing table describes the features.
-- Components should only do two things: consume data and capture events.
+- Components do only do two things: consume data and capture events.
 Data is only
   consumed via async pipes or via inputs.
 Components should be oblivious to state management and server
   communication.
 I always use on push change detection in my application (spares a lot of head ache).
-- Facades are used as an effective delegation layer between components & the rest of the app.
+- I use facades as an effective delegation layer between components & the rest of the app.
-- Server Communication and State Management should also be decoupled.
+- Server Communication and State Management are also decoupled.
-- Optimization should only be done when there is a good reason for it.
+- Optimization is only be done when there is a good reason for it.
 - Composition is always prefered to Inheritance.
 ```